 - What do I plan to accomplish/achieve today?

 - What blockers do I currently have or might I introduce today?

 I like the analogy to a track relay race.
 The goal of the race is to get the baton round, not the runners, and the baton for a sprint team are the user stories that make up the mission.
 Some agile authorities go even further and change the language to use terms like ‘what did I complete yesterday’ and ‘what do I commit to completing today’, but that might be a little too aggressive for new agile new teams.

 - Firstly, have the team stand in front of whatever visual representation being used to track sprint progress.
-Make sure this includes a burn down chart to help quantify the progress from an time/effort perspective.
+Make sure this includes a burndown chart to help quantify the progress from a time/effort perspective.

-So back to the blog heading – how does a well run output focused stand up meeting affect sprint planning?
+So back to the blog heading – how does a well-run output focus stand up meeting affect sprint planning?
 User stories have to be decomposed to a level where they are granular enough to fit within a sprint.
-Personally I favor agile sprint planning that decomposes user stories into ‘tasks’ which have to be achieved to complete the story.
+Personally, I favour agile sprint planning that decomposes user stories into ‘tasks’ which have to be achieved to complete the story.
 Whatever the approach employed there is a need to decompose the work to a level where it can be assigned, worked on and finished.
-If in our new ‘output’ focused daily stand ups a team member is being asked to affirm what they achieved/completed yesterday then this infers that the units of work have to be set at a level of one day or less.
-Otherwise there is nothing tangible to report.
+If in our new ‘output’ focused daily stand-ups a team member is being asked to affirm what they achieved/completed yesterday then this infers that the units of work have to be set at a level of one day or less.
+Otherwise, there is nothing tangible to report.
 If a sprint team have a bunch of stories or tasks that are sized at greater than one day then the daily stand up ends up being nothing more than a round of “still working on story x” comments which makes the ceremony pretty pointless.

 The logical extension of having an output focused stand up meeting is a requirement to have the units of work sized at a level of one day or less.
 For this my own preference is to adopt the following sprint planning approach: